tonytw1/squirrel-detector/README.md

 Close but not quite right.
 It looks like the model doesn't know about squirrels!

-Looking in the COCO labels file confirms that squirrels are not one of the classes this model was trained on.
+Looking in the COCO labels file confirms that squirrels are not one of the classes this model was trained to detect.
-The model can't identify squirrels because it has not been trained on examples of what squirrels look like.
+The model can't identify squirrels because it has not been trained with examples of what squirrels look like.

 ### Local detection script